AdrianSane/Mass-Mutual---Coding-Exercise/README.md

 ## Launch
 1. Local Web Server
-⋅⋅1.
-Head over to [NPMJS.com](https://www.npmjs.com/package/local-web-server) and follow the installation instructions to download and run a local webserver on your machine to view the coding exercise.
+⋅⋅⋅Head over to [NPMJS.com](https://www.npmjs.com/package/local-web-server) and follow the installation instructions to download and run a local webserver on your machine to view the coding exercise.
 2. MAMP
 ⋅⋅1.
 Download [MAMP](https://www.mamp.info/en/) and follow the installation instructions to download and run a server software on your machine to view the coding exercise.
 2. RiotMind.nyc